 Analytic capabilities Business Analytics operates at the interface between the technology and the business information system so that a company can turn all available data, both within and outside the organisation, into useful information that can be used to make both operational and strategic decisions.
 This is achieved by visualising data in different ways, forecasting the future trends, categorising customers into different market segments for targeted marketing, and computing Key Performance Indicators (KPIs), among others.

 The aim of this module is to introduce students to business analytics from a practical point of view.
 Students will learn about applications of business analytics through case studies and practical examples in laboratory sessions.
 They will also work in team since data analysts work with domain experts, data managers, as well as decision- and policy makers.

-While the emphasis is on the application, students will be using an industry standard tool set provided by IBM, which may include Cognoz Insight, SPSS Modeller, and Watson Analytics.
+While the emphasis is on the application, students will be using an industry standard tool set provided such as Matlab, Tableau, Cognoz Insight, SPSS Modeller, and Watson Analytics.

 |Discuss the importance of business objectives and analyse the appropriateness of the choice of performance metrics to measure them||KCP|

 |Understandand and describe the different Business Analytics techniques(eg business intelligence, data warehousing, data mining, reporting, visualisation, etc) how they are applied to different real world examples||K|

 |Analyse a given business problem and provide a well-reasoned rationale for the choice of Business Analytics solution||KCPT|